koendv/micropython-spiram/README.md

 | [![](doc/weact_04.jpg)](doc/weact_04.jpg) | [![](doc/mcudev_04.jpg)](doc/mcudev_04.jpg) |
 | [![](doc/weact_05.jpg)](doc/weact_05.jpg) | [![](doc/mcudev_05.jpg)](doc/mcudev_05.jpg) |

 Pictures of the boards.
 The modified chips are marked with a red dot on pin 1.
+There are more pictures in the [docs/](docs/) directory.

 ## First Power Up